 - 1 tbsp corn starch

 - Using an electric hand mixer or a stand mixer fitted with the beater attachment, beat softened cream cheese with sweetener, then add Greek yogurt and vanilla and beat until well combined.
-Make sure the cream cheese is softened to avoid lumps.
+Make sure you have softened the cream cheese to avoid lumpy cheesecake.

 - To make cherry topping, combine cherries, sweetener and cornstarch in a saucepan.
 If using fresh cherries, add 1/3 to 1/2 cup water.
 Simmer until thickened, stirring gently.
 Chill completely before adding to cheesecake jars.